-In addition to the capital grant, the Library received several other grants.
-The Charles County Arts Alliance awarded the Library a grant of \$5,500 to be used for programs emphasizing the arts, literature and music. \$6,021 was awarded to the Library from the Division of Library Development and Services, Maryland State Department of Education, for staff development, training and conference attendance for library staff.
+The Charles County Arts Alliance awarded the Library a grant of \$6,000 to be used for programs emphasizing the arts, literature and music.
+Several other grants were awarded to the Library from the Division of Library Development and Services, Maryland State Department of Education, for staff development, training and conference attendance for library staff.
 The Southern Maryland Regional Library Association, Inc. (SMRLA) continued its support of staff development by allocating \$5,000 towards staff pursuing their MLS (Masters of Library Science) degree.
+Other small grants were received to promote tourism, heritage and early childhood development.